 As per International Accounting Standards (IAS)-24 "Related Party Disclosures", parties are considered to be related if one of the parties has the ability to control the other party or exercise significant influence over the other party in making financial and operational decisions.
-The Company carried out transactions in the ordinary course a) The expenses, irrespective of capital or revenue nature, accrued/due but not paid have been provided for in the books of the Company.
+The Company carried out transactions in the ordinary course of business on an arm's length basis at commercial rates with related parties.

 Name of Shareholder Relationship Nature Amount (Tk.)
-Union Capital Ltd. Shareholder Loan 273,910,851 b) Figures of previous period have been rearranged whenever necessary to conform to current periods presentation.
+Union Capital Ltd. Shareholder Loan 157,955,976